Profile of New Mexico Children

 Percent of households with children that are below 100% FPL, by family structure

-In 2021, NM children living in single-parent households were significantly more likely to live in poverty as those who lived in a married two-parent household.
-40% of single-parent homes were below the Federal Poverty Line, compared to 15.6% married two-parent homes.
+In 2022, NM children living in single-parent households were significantly more likely to live in poverty as those who lived in a married two-parent household.
+Of households with children that had an income below the Federal Poverty Level, 52.5% were single parent households.

 Poverty is linked to educational attainment.
 Adults who fail to complete high school are twice as likely to live in poverty than those who completed high school; six times more likely than those who finished college; and ten times more likely than those who obtained a graduate or professional degree.